dib-lab/2020-paper-sourmash-gather/manuscript.md

-Taxonomic profiling in `sourmash` is built as an extra step on top of the `gather` algorithm.  `gather` returns assignments to a dataset in a collection, and based on that assignment the extra step associates a taxonomic ID (based on some dataset identifier) and a taxonomic lineage (a path from root to taxonomic ID) derived from a specific taxonomy.
-After a lineage is available, each taxonomic rank is summarized based on the abundances under it.
+Taxonomic profiling in `sourmash` is built as an extra step on top of the `gather` algorithm.  `gather` returns assignments to a dataset in a collection, and based on that assignment the extra step associates a taxonomic ID and lineage with that genome.
+Lineages are then summarized at each taxonomic rank for all of the taxonomies in that data set.

 To evaluate the performance of taxonomic profiling, we used the mouse gut metagenome dataset [@meyer_tutorial_2020] from the Critical